Luthey-Schulten-Lab/btree_chromo_gpu/README.md

  - set_initial_state - *set the initial state of the mapper to the current replication state*
  - set_final_state - *set the final state of the mapper to the current replication state*
  - map_replication - *based on the difference in final and initial replication states, determine new monomer coordinates and add new monomers to the LAMMPS system*
+ - prepare_simulator:log_file - *initialize MPI and a LAMMPS object that writes its output to log_file, all further commands with 'simulator' in their name will use this LAMMPS object*
+ - simulator_run_file:run_file - *executes the 'include' command to run the LAMMPS commands stored in run_file*
+ - sync_simulator_and_system - *copies the current simulation state to the LAMMPS_sys object used to control the topology*
+ - clear_simulator - *execute the 'clear' command to clear the LAMMPS object*

 ## Support
 brg4@illinois.edu